x

 What Causes Wildfires?

-Wildfires are typically the result of a culmination of factors, ranging from natural environmental factors to outright human negligence.
+Typically, wildfires are the result of a culmination of factors, ranging from natural environmental factors to outright human negligence.
 Here are but a few of the most common ways wildfires can form.

 Nature’s “Cleansing” Act